-- The client required an upload tool that allowed them to upload images directly to WordPress from within the Salesforce portal product pages
+- The client required an upload tool that allowed them to upload images directly to WordPress from within the Salesforce portal product pages.

 Pushing New Salesforce Records and Updates to WordPress

-The first challenge we overcame was handling, essentially, the method by which we were going to retrieve the product data.
+The first challenge we overcame was handling, primarily, the method by which we were going to retrieve the product data.
 Salesforce has a robust API that would have allowed us to query for product details directly from the site on each page load without saving anything into WordPress - but at the cost of site load speed and responsiveness.
 We didn't want to sacrifice user experience for functionality, so we opted to import the product data into WordPress and maintain two records which would then be synced.
-In order to handle immediately showing changes to products after they are made in Salesforce we created an outbound message and workflow in Salesforce that would send the product details to WordPress so that we could keep the records synced at all times.
+To handle immediately showing changes to products after they are made in Salesforce we created an outbound message and workflow in Salesforce that would send the product details to WordPress so that we could keep the records synced at all times.

 Salesforce Product Search Engine Powered by WordPress

-To build the advanced search functionality that the client required we created a couple of custom functions that triggered during the product update or creation action.
-These functions tagged the products with appropriate keywords and values so that we could leverage the powerful WordPress search engine to find and display product search results easily.
+To build the advanced search functionality that the client required, we created a couple of custom functions that triggered during the product update or creation action.
+These functions tagged the products with appropriate keywords and values so that we could leverage the powerful WordPress search engine to find and display product search results quickly.
 We did this by using custom taxonomies within WordPress for each type of filter that the client requested for their visitors to have at their disposal.
 This saved a great deal of computing power over the alternative of building a Salesforce API call for each combination of filters and search values.